 The study involved 65 volunteers that participated in four sessions in which they received oral MDMA (0.75 – 1.5 mg/kg), intranasal oxytocin (20 or 40 IU), or placebo under double-blind conditions.
 The primary outcomes included measures of emotion recognition and sociability.

 As expected, MDMA increased feelings of euphoria as well as heart rate and blood pressure.
 It also decreased the recognition of angry or fearful facial expressions.
 Larger doses (1.5 mg/kg) increased the desire to socialize with others compared to the placebo.
 Oxytocin also produced increases in sociability, but it enhanced the recognition of sad or negative facial expressions rather than happy or positive ones.
 The findings also suggest that MDMA could increase euphoria and sociability by reducing sensitivity to signs of negative emotions in others.

-What Effects Does MDMA Have on Emotional Processing?
+What Lasting Effects Does MDMA Have on our Emotions?

 The available research suggests that MDMA affects emotional processing by slowing the identification of negative emotions and increasing responses to positive ones.
 It makes users more open to facing uncomfortable emotional processes because it has the ability to reduce the negative feelings associated with negative experiences.
 In this sense, this substance could definitely aid in treating phobias and complex disorders such as PTSD, which are triggered by specific negative events.